erquhart/jekyll-portfolio/_posts/2016-12-27-blog-converted-to-css-grid-layout.markdown

     <h2>A couple example posts</h2>
 </aside>

+For those that don't want to deal with adjusting the flags in their browsers to see both versions, here are two side-by-side examples of the differences in the blog posts.

 <aside class="reference">
     <p>This post's implementation.
 On the left: CSS Grid.
 On the right: Fallback to non-supported browsers</p>
 </aside>